poorao/followQG/README.md

 ## Using the training script

-The training script can be used in single GPU or multi GPU settings:

 ```bash
 python train.py --dataset_path ../followML_candidates.json --model_checkpoint gpt2 --train_batch_size 2 --valid_batch_size 2  # Single GPU training
 ```